jshakes/jshakespeare2019/content/projects.md

 description: An incomplete collection of things I’ve made or help to make over the years.
 ---

-An incomplete collection of things I’ve made or help to make over the years.
+An incomplete collection of things I’ve made or helped make over the years.

 Disclaimer: things move fast on the web - lots of things I’ve made [no longer exist](/your-creations-will-not-outlast-you/) or have since been updated.
 As such, some of the links below point to press articles or GitHub repositories.